cehao628/cehao628.github.io/_pages/about.md

 # 🔥 News
 - *2026.01*: &nbsp;🎉🎉 One paper ([Financial Wind Tunnel](https://arxiv.org/abs/2503.17909)) about ***Market Simulation*** is accepted by Web 2026 Industry Track!
 - *2026.01*: &nbsp;🎉🎉 One paper ([Encrypted Synthetic Data](https://arxiv.org/abs/2601.05635)) about ***Privacy-Preserving*** is accepted by EACL 2026 Findings!
+- *2025.12*: &nbsp;🎉🎉 One open-source project ([DataArc-SynData-Toolkit](https://github.com/DataArcTech/DataArc-SynData-Toolkit)) has released.
+Feel free to have a try!
 - *2025.10*: &nbsp;🎉🎉 One paper ([SoG](https://arxiv.org/abs/2505.00979)) about ***Synthetic Data Driven by Knowledge Graph*** is accepted by LoG 2025!
 - *2025.08*: &nbsp;🎉🎉 One paper ([Beyond Function-Level Search](https://aclanthology.org/anthology-files/pdf/findings/2025.findings-emnlp.1147.pdf)) about ***Code Retrieval*** is accepted by EMNLP 2025 Findings!
 - *2025.05*: &nbsp;🎉🎉 One paper ([LongFaith](https://arxiv.org/abs/2502.12583)) about ***Synthetic Data for Long-Context Reasoning*** is accepted by ACL 2025 Findings!